Delorean12DMC/PETKATools/README.md

 - 🔹 Generate VIN files for PETKA
 - 🔹 Modern UI powered by Avalonia
 - 🔹 Search PR Codes quickly via ListBox
 - 🔹 Lightweight and responsive
+- 🔹 Help by cliking on the Labels above TextBoxes

 ---